istio/istio.io/content/en/docs/concepts/security/index.md

 - **Presence match**. `*` is used to specify anything but not empty.
 You can specify a field must be present using the format `fieldname: ["*"]`.
 This means that the field can match any value, but it cannot be empty.
 Note that it is different from leaving a field unspecified, which means anything including empty.

-The following example policy allows allows access at paths with prefix `"/test/"` or suffix `"/info"`.
+The following example policy allows access at paths with prefix `"/test/"` or suffix `"/info"`.

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1